walking-octopus/whats-ut/README.md

 A native WhatsApp client for Ubuntu Touch written in Go.

 ## Warning!
 This is very early unfinished prototype.
-For unknown reasons, it even gets stuck creating the window on older devices, like Nexus 5.
+It sometimes gets stuck creating the window on older devices and bad connections.
 If you are a Go programmer, please help.

 ## License